 Cummings retired from the company in 1968 but remained active in company affairs until his death in 1985.
 His business formula to “acquire control of good, old, large companies and apply streamlining” worked so well that in 1944 Time magazine named him “Duke of Groceries.”

 As the company grew, the name changed several times until in 1985 it took on the name of its most well-known brand, Sara Lee.
 The company continued to grow, selling food, beverages, and household products in more than 180 countries.
 In 2012, Sara Lee Corporation split into two companies.
 The North American operations, including brands such as Hillshire Farm, Jimmy Dean and Sara Lee, were renamed The Hillshire Brands Company, and D.E Master Blenders 1753 was created to manage the international beverage and bakery businesses out of its headquarters in the Netherlands.
 In late 2014, Hillshire, the 11th largest U.S. meat processing company, merged with the largest, Tyson Foods, for $7.7 billion.
 The same year, D.E.
 Master Blenders 1753 merged with Mondelēz International to form Jacobs Douwe Egberts, creating a coffee company with over $7 billion in annual revenue.

-Cummings was also knows as a great philanthropist.
+Cummings was also known as a great philanthropist.
 In 1949, he established the Nathan Cummings Foundation and became a major donor to universities, hospitals, arts organizations and Jewish causes.
 The Foundation received most of his $200 million estate and has since distributed nearly $500 million in grants to initiatives to build a socially and economically just society.